-Today it is possible to choose playlists that make it even more motivating to run even in cold or rainy days Waterproof headphones are therefore a good choice precisely on rainy days where the music often is indispensable.
+Today it is possible to choose playlists that make it even more motivating to run even on cold or rainy days Waterproof headphones are therefore a good choice precisely on rainy days where music often is indispensable.

-By adding coaching to the music, you can also follow instructions that can improve your running.
-Having a coach talking to you or even yell at you during your intervals can make a difference, when you run the intervals alone, where it can be difficult to push yourself and make you ready for the next interval run.
+By adding coaching to music, you can also follow instructions that can improve your running.
+Having a coach talking to you or even yelling at you during your intervals can make a difference when you run the intervals alone, where it can be difficult to push yourself and make you ready for the next interval run.

 Studies show that listening to music while running can block out the pain signals being sent from your brain and reduce the feeling of fatigue.
 This, in turn, can mean your performance improves as you are not focused on the pain and can instead just run.
 Listening to fast music while running can increase your pace by up to 15%.